department-of-veterans-affairs/va.gov-team/products/content/content-patterns-and-standards/terms.md

 ## _THIS DOCUMENT IS IN PROGRESS_

 # Goal
 Document general terms in the VA ecosystem and how we're using them.
 Add definitions to help standardize how we use them.
-This document holds terms that are not quite ready for the style guide.

 ## Word list